Information for the NEH Summer Scholars Institute for School Educators 2021 can be found at RevForWords.com

 New York, NY

-City Lore, in collaboration with Poets House and the Hagop Kevorkian Center for Near Eastern Studies at NYU, presents A Reverence for Words: Understanding Muslim Cultures through the Arts, a two-week NEH Summer Scholars Institute for K-12 teachers.
-The institute will examine the high regard for poetry and its relationship to music and to the art of the book in several cultures of the Muslim world, both historically and in contemporary society.
+With generous support from the National Endowment for the Humanities (NEH), City Lore, in collaboration with Poets House and the Hagop Kevorkian Center for Near Eastern Studies at NYU, presents A Reverence for Words: Understanding Muslim Cultures through the Arts, a two-week NEH Summer Scholars Institute for school educators, school personnel, and full-time graduate students pursuing careers in education.
+(Click here for more information on eligibility.)
+The institute will examine the high regard for poetry and its relationship to music and visual arts in several cultures of the Muslim world, both historically and in contemporary society.
 It draws on the arts from the Arab world, Turkey, Iran, Pakistan, Afghanistan, and West Africa to give teachers, and ultimately their students, an opportunity to deepen their understanding and knowledge of Muslim cultures and the contributions of Islamic civilizations to world literature, history, and culture.

 Just as American movies and popular culture have created pathways to understanding the United States for those abroad, poetry’s centrality in many Muslim cultures makes it a powerful vehicle for exploring and understanding those cultures.
 Poetry’s potential to create indelible images, to extend the reach of language, and to express complex ideas and feelings through metaphor makes it a powerful force for illuminating cultural experiences.

-The Institute includes talks by prominent scholars, musical performances, poetry readings of both classical and contemporary work, workshops on classroom ideas you can use, and a chance to explore cultural sites in New York City, including a tour by curators of the Islamic Wing of the Metropolitan Museum of Art.
-This journey through poetry and music will immerse you in rich and inspiring Islamic cultural forms, both ancient and modern, and give you tools to engage your students with literature and music that have helped shape the world.
+The Institute includes talks by prominent scholars, musical performances, poetry readings of both classical and contemporary work, workshops on classroom ideas you can use, and a chance to explore cultural sites in New York City, including a tour by curators of the Islamic Wing of the Metropolitan Museum of Art and a visit to the Indo-Persian inspired gardens of Utermyer Garden Park.
+This journey through poetry, music, and visual art will immerse you in rich and inspiring Islamic cultural forms, both ancient and modern, and give you tools to engage your students with literature and music that have helped shape the world.

 A Reverence for Words draws on two NEH-funded programs created by City Lore and Poets House: Illuminated Verses: Poetries of the Islamic World, a series of talks, readings, panels, and symposia held in the spring of 2011 in New York City; and Poetic Voices of the Muslim World (2012-present), a project which examines the central role of poetry in the everyday lives of Muslim men and women through three entry points: a website, a speakers bureau, and an exhibit on Muslim poetry, which has traveled to ten public libraries in American cities.